MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/space-planning.md

 1. In the Workspace Planning Azure Template, select **Space Planning** on the left.
 2. Click **Select Data Files** at the top right.
-3. Select **Choose File**, and then select all four .csv data files that you created in the previous steps (interaction, floor_capacity, distance, and team_size) and if you selected relative constraints in the constraints.csv file, select it as well.
+3. Select **Choose File**, and then select all four .csv data files that you created in the previous steps (interaction, space_capacity, distance, and team_size) and if you selected relative constraints in the constraints.csv file, select it as well.
 4. Select **Submit**, which results in a new page for each file and a Floor Plan page that shows the calculated floor plans and how many employees from a team can sit where.